View the recent COVID-19 information for licensees

-A trade promotion lottery is a lottery designed to promote a trade or business.
+Trade promotion lotteries are designed to promote a trade or business.

-While a permit is not required, all trade promotion lotteries conducted in Victoria must continue to comply with the conditions provided for in the Gambling Regulation Act 2003 and Gambling Regulations 2015.
+While a permit isn't required, all trade promotion lotteries conducted in Victoria must comply with the conditions in the Gambling Regulation Act 2003 and Gambling Regulations 2015.

 A business that produces or sells a product or service other than a lottery may conduct a trade promotion lottery to promote their products or services.

-Community and charitable organisations can conduct trade promotion lotteries to promote the purpose of their organisation.
-To be able to carry out this activity the organisation must be declared by the VCGLR).
+Community and charitable organisations can conduct trade promotion lotteries to promote their organisation.
 All requirements for a trade promotion lottery also apply to community or charitable organisations running this type of lottery.

-For more information about how to become a declared organisation, please go to Community and charitable gaming.
+For more information about how to become a declared organisation, visit Community and charitable gaming

 A members' draw is considered a trade promotion lottery, and is usually conducted by clubs.
 It involves the drawing of a member's number from a pool of numbers.

-If a member enters the draw through buying goods or services throughout the week, then the member does not need to be present at the time of the members' draw.
+If a member enters the draw through buying goods or services throughout the week, then they don’t need to be present at the time of the members' draw.

 A 1900 number or SMS can be used in a trade promotion lottery, but the telephone call or SMS cannot cost more than $1 per entry (including GST).
+This also includes postage costs.
 This restriction must be considered for any trade promotion lottery that might require a participant to call more than once.

-An entry fee cannot be charged for a trade promotion lottery.
-This does not prevent a person from being required to purchase a genuine product or service to be eligible to enter.
+An entry fee can’t be charged for a trade promotion lottery.
+This doesn’t prevent a person from being required to purchase a genuine product or service to be eligible to enter.